What is orthodontics?

 Do braces hurt?

-There have been some fantastic advances in modern orthodontics to accomplish more comfort for patients.
+There have been some fantastic advances in modern orthodontics to provide more comfort for patients.
 They are now smaller, smoother brackets and more flexible wires that provide a continuous small force over a longer period of time rather than a strong force for only a short period.
 Typically there is some discomfort two to three days after each adjustment.
 Over-the-counter pain relievers are recommended in such cases.

 Will braces affect playing sports?